- USPS Media Mail is typically the cheapest way to ship items defined as educational materials such as CDs, DVDs, and digital recordings

 Packaging Rules For Media Mail

-Shipping media mail requires you to observe size and weight restrictions, including:
+Shipping media mail requires you to observe the size and weight restrictions, including:

 - Package weight is a maximum of 70 lbs.